AWS Fargate Pricing Explained

 How Does AWS Fargate Pricing Work?

-AWS Fargate works on a pay-as-you-go pricing model, where you pay only for the resources that you consume.
-AWS Fargate charges customers on two different compute dimensions: vCPU and GB of RAM.
+Fargate works on a pay-as-you-go pricing model, where you pay only for the resources that you consume.
+Fargate charges customers on two different compute dimensions: vCPU and GB of RAM.
 In addition, Fargate pricing is based on operating system and CPU architecture as well as storage resources consumed for a Task or Pod.
-When you run containers on AWS Fargate, you configure the amount of vCPU and GB of RAM you’d like available to your application in a Task Definition, which is the configuration file AWS uses to run services on Fargate.
+When you run containers on Fargate, you configure the amount of vCPU and GB of RAM you’d like available to your application in a Task Definition, which is the configuration file AWS uses to run services on Fargate.

 When you run a service in Fargate, you can set the number of Tasks that run—so pricing is pretty simple arithmetic: the number of Tasks you run multiplied by the amount of vCPU and GB assigned to each Task.